databricks/scala-style-guide/README.md

   - Within method bodies, as needed to create logical groupings of statements.
   - Optionally before the first member or after the last member of the class (neither encouraged nor discouraged).
 - Use one or two blank line(s) to separate class definitions.
-- Excessive number of blank lines are discouraged.
+- Excessive number of blank lines is discouraged.

 ### <a name='parentheses'>Parentheses</a>

 - Functions should be declared with parentheses, unless they are accessors that have no side-effect (state mutation, I/O operations are considered side-effects).
-- Callsite should follow function declaration, i.e. if a function is declared with parentheses, call with parentheses:
   ```scala
   class Job {
     // Wrong: killJob changes state.
 Should have ().